MahenM1988/Batch-Scripts/README.md

 Please use these scripts responsibly and only with proper, legitimate access to the SOURCE.

-Please note that incorrect execution of batch scripts, especially with PowerShell, could irrevocably damage registries and corrupt your data.
+Please note that incorrect execution of batch scripts, especially within PowerShell, could irrevocably damage registries and corrupt your data.
 Exercise caution and responsibility.